 - Or does not have appealing copy or images above the fold (the area of the page that you immediately see without scrolling down).

 At that point, it may be best to reach out for professional attorney marketing help to redesign your law firm website.
-A web design team that specializes in the legal industry like James Publishing & Attorney Marketing can help to create a professional website that appropriately represents your firm and appeals to potential clients.
+A web design team that specializes in the legal industry like James Attorney Marketing & Attorney Marketing can help to create a professional website that appropriately represents your firm and appeals to potential clients.